kuroji-fusky/SponsorExplorer/README.md

 ## Inspiration

-While I was in the middle of writing a [Tampermonkey script for sb.ltn.fi][tm-script] to append titles and thumbnails using the YouTube API, along with other enhancements, I had this idea to remake SBbrowser but with an approach to a modern redesign and all the different features such as segment playback, a watchlist, etc.
+While I was in the middle of writing a userscript for [sb.ltn.fi][sbb-prod] to append titles and thumbnails using the YouTube API, along with other enhancements, I had this idea to remake SBbrowser but with an approach to a modern redesign and all the different features such as segment playback, a watchlist, etc.

 ## Installation and Setup